ARTICLE I. CORPORATION

 C. A Trustee or officer shall disclose a Conflict of Interest prior to voting on or otherwise discharging his or her duties with respect to any matter where a Conflict of Interest exists, and shall provide complete and accurate information regarding the Conflict of Interest (including, without limitation, the nature and magnitude of his or her interest in the matter) to any group or person(s) considering the matter including, as may be applicable, to the Board, or any committee, or any other person(s) who may have duties with respect to the matter.
 After providing the information, the Trustee or officer shall leave any meeting and shall not participate in any further consideration of the conflicted matter and (in the case of a Trustee) any vote on it.
 (A Trustee may, however, be counted prior to his or her departure from a meeting for the purpose of determining the presence of a quorum at the meeting.)
 The Board, committee, and/or other person(s) shall approve the Transaction only if it or they determine(s) that any Trustee or officer with a Conflict of Interest has made a full disclosure about it as required by this Article and that the Transaction is fair and reasonable to the University and is consistent with the best interests of the University.

 D. Any initial disclosure of a Conflict of Interest required by this Article of these Bylaws shall be made in writing if reasonably possible.
 The disclosure shall be submitted to the Chair of the Board and to the President.
-If the person making the disclosure is either the Chair of the Board or the President, then the chair of the Audit Committee shall be substituted for, as the case may be, the Chair of the Board or the President.
+If the person making the disclosure is either the Chair of the Board or the President, then the chair of the Committee on Audit and Compliance shall be substituted for, as the case may be, the Chair of the Board or the President.
 The Chair of the Board and the President shall then be responsible for informing the other person(s) having responsibilities with respect to the matter as to which the Conflict of Interest exists and for arranging for any further disclosures as may be necessary or appropriate with respect to it.
 The President shall be responsible for retention of all such disclosures pursuant to this Article.

 E. In the event that a Trustee or officer does not comply with the procedures set forth in this Article, the Transaction shall be voidable at the sole discretion of the University even if the Trustee or officer did not have actual knowledge of the Conflict of Interest at the time the transaction was being considered and approved.